-- Using Microsoft® Windows® to start or exit applications, open or save files, maximize windows, close dialog boxes, copy or move items, browse to folders, cut and paste, etc. - Simple word-processing concepts such as bullets, font size and font style, bolding and italicizing, rightaligning and centering.
+- Using Microsoft® Windows® to start or exit applications, open or save files, copy or move items, browse to folders, cut and paste, etc. - Word-processing concepts such as bullets, font size and style, bolding and italicizing, right-aligning and centering.